-The paper is arranged as follows: in section \ref{sec:setup}, we introduce the model and the assumptions we make.
-In section \ref{sec:energy}, we derive the energy density and discuss its behavior.
-In section \ref{sec:results}, we compare the model to the signals detected by NANOGrav.
-In section \ref{sec:discussion}, we discuss the implications of our findings and discuss future work.
-Throughout this paper, we use (--,+,+,+) for the Minkowski metric $\eta_{\mu\nu}$ and we use natural units and set $c = \ k_B = $$\ 1$.
-We also set the present day Hubble parameter $H_0 = h_0\ 100 \km \s^{-1}\Mpc^{-1} = 67.66 \km \s^{-1}\Mpc^{-1}$ and the present day density parameters for radiation, matter, curvature, and dark energy $\{\Omega_r, \Omega_m, \Omega_k, \Omega_\Lambda\} = \{9.182\times10^{-5},0.3111,0,0.6889\}$ to match the latest \textit{Planck} 2018 TT, TE, EE + lowE + lensing + BAO data \cite{Planck:2018vyg}.
+The paper is arranged as follows: in Sec.\ \ref{sec:setup}, we introduce the model and the assumptions we make.
+In Sec.\ \ref{sec:energy}, we derive the energy density and discuss its behavior.
+In Sec.\ \ref{sec:results}, we compare the model to the signals detected by NANOGrav.
+In Sec.\ \ref{sec:discussion}, we discuss the implications of our findings and discuss future work.
+Throughout this paper, we use (--,+,+,+) for the Minkowski metric $\eta_{\mu\nu}$, and we use natural units and set $c = \ k_B = $$\ 1$.
+We also set the present-day Hubble parameter $H_0 = h_0\ 100 \km \s^{-1}\Mpc^{-1} = 67.66 \km \s^{-1}\Mpc^{-1}$ and the present-day density parameters for radiation, matter, curvature, and dark energy $\{\Omega_r, \Omega_m, \Omega_k, \Omega_\Lambda\} = \{9.182\times10^{-5},0.3111,0,0.6889\}$ to match the latest \textit{Planck} 2018 TT, TE, EE + lowE + lensing + BAO data \cite{Planck:2018vyg}.